Mathematics and Physics with Elements of Computer Science

 Learning objectives

 The course aims to provide the basic knowledge of classical physics (mechanics, fluid mechanics, and electromagnetism).
 The topics are treated both in the theoretical aspects and in the application ones with some examples inherent to the present curriculum studii.
 The course, in addition to presenting the notions of physics propaedeutics to other courses (see Physiology or Chemistry-Physics), aims, as a fundamental course of the first year, to increase the ability to solve problems / exercises with a rigorous and quantitative approach.
-The Mathematics module will cover the most common statistical topics, as they represent the basis of dealing with experimental data; the course will also delineate quickly the basics of R, a commonly used statistical software.
+The Mathematics module will provide a solid background in the foundational mathematical tools, including elements of probability and statistics.
+The computer science component of the course will focus on the use spreadsheets, with applications to experimental data analysis.

 Expected learning outcomes